 Post Category: Dog Training

-Tags: German Shepherd, Leash, Heel, Flexi-Leash, Cotton Leash – any specific words you use in your post that are not broad enough to be the main category.
+Tags: German Shepherd, Leash, Heel, Flexi-Leash, Cotton Leash – any specific words used in your posts that are not broad enough to be the main category.

 Try to limit yourself to no more than 5 tags per article – it’s easy to go “tag crazy”!

-I hope these examples are helpful.
-If you need additional clarification, just let us know.
+I hope these examples are helpful, but if you need additional clarification, just let us know.
 We’re happy to help.

 Next, let’s create categories for your top 3-5 blogging topics.

 Go to your My Account Page and click the “Advanced” button.
 This will take you to the WordPress dashboard.